-Colorado, Connecticut, Delaware, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New Mexico, North Carolina, Oklahoma, Oregon, and Tennessee require that health benefits plans in their state pay for hearing aids for children.
-Arkansas, New Hampshire and Rhode Island require coverage for both children and adults.
+Colorado, Delaware, Georgia, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, Montana, New Jersey, New Mexico, North Carolina, Oklahoma, Oregon, Tennessee, Texas, and Vermont require that health benefits plans in their state pay for hearing aids for children.
+Arkansas, Connecticut, Illinois, New Hampshire, and Rhode Island require coverage for both children and adults.
 Wisconsin requires coverage for both hearing aids and cochlear implants for children.
 Requirements vary state by state for

 Existing laws in these states are summarized below with a link to each statute.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.